-Johann Conrad and his sister, who had married Conrad Preisendorf, immigrated to Russia arriving from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+Johann Conrad and his sister, who had married Conrad Preisendorf, immigrated to Russia arriving from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the pink Cargo under the command of Lieutenant Moses Davydov.

 He settled in the Volga German colony of Norka on 18 August 1767 and is recorded there on the 1767 census in Household No. 24 along with his sister and brother-in-law Konrad Priesendorf.

 Konrad Werth, his wife Katharina [Müller], and daughter Eva Elisabeth (age 1) are recorded on the 1775 census of Norka in Household No. 83 along with his father-in-law Johann Georg Müller.

 - 1775 Norka Census (Household No. 83).